MATT-IYOR/Supply-Chain-Power-BI-Project/README.md

 ### Preparation

-I Created the following columns for visualization that would help with getting the result needed.
+I created the following columns for visualization that would help with getting the result needed.

 1. Month name column
 2. Month Number column